DataDog/datadog-go/README.md

 ## Performance / Metric drops

+### Monitoring this client

+This client automatically injects telemetry about itself in the dogstatsd stream.
+The following metrics are available:

+- `datadog.dogstatsd.client.packets_sent` (count): total number of datagrams successfully sent
+- `datadog.dogstatsd.client.bytes_sent` (count): total number of bytes successfully sent
+- `datadog.dogstatsd.client.packets_dropped` (count): total number of datagrams dropped
+- `datadog.dogstatsd.client.bytes_dropped` (count): total number of bytes dropped
+- `datadog.dogstatsd.client.packets_dropped_queue` (count): total number of datagrams dropped because the client queue was full
+- `datadog.dogstatsd.client.bytes_dropped_queue` (count): total number of bytes dropped because the client queue was full
+- `datadog.dogstatsd.client.packets_dropped_writer` (count): total number of datagrams dropped because of an error while writing to the transport
+- `datadog.dogstatsd.client.bytes_dropped_writer` (count): total number of byte dropped because of an error while writing to the transport

+Note: When using UDP datagrams may be dropped during transport.
+Those drops will not show up here as the client has no way to know

+This can be disabled using the `WithoutTelemetry` option.

 ### Tweaking kernel options

 In very high throughput environments it is possible to improve performance by changing the values of some kernel options.